lujiannan/bounden-backend/README.md

 - flask_sqlalchemy is used for the database storage
 - react-auth-kit and jwt_extended are used for user authentication and token refreshing
 - Quill is used for the blog creater/editor
+- Render is used for the deployment and hosting of the website

 ## Support
 This is an open source project and everyone is welcome to contribute.
 Feel free to open an issue, if you have any questions or incase you find a bug.
 Also if you are impressed/inspired by this project, a little credit will be much appreciated.